Ivan-Olri/course3project/README.md

 This ReadME file states the files present in the GitHub repository.
 Additionally, it explains how each part of the run_analysis.R script works and, at the end, explains how to read in R the txt file created that contains the final tidy data.

-### Files included:
+### Files in repository:
-1. run_analysis.R, which contains the code used to create the tidy data set.
+1. run_analysis.R, which contains the code used to create the tidy data set,
-2. CodeBook, which explains the variables
+2. CodeBook, which explains the variables,
 3. This README file.

 #### The run_analysis.R script does the following: